haleyrp1803/Black-Eyed-Peas/README.md

        url="https://upload.wikimedia.org/wikipedia/commons/d/d6/Jamaica_at_the_Colonial_and_Indian_Exhibition%2C_London_1886.jpg">

 ## Modern production
 Today, worldwide production of black-eyed peas or cowpeas is hard to estimate as cultivation is still mainly in the hands of small-holder farmers, but also because they are such a staple food that most harvests are used locally rather than being exported.
-The centres of production are still in Africa, the plant’s ancestral home, with Niger, Nigeria, Burkina Faso, and Tanzania being among the world’s top producers, accounting for 80% of the world’s cowpea crop.
-It is estimated that it is grown on more than 12 million hectares in many different countries, where it is often intercropped with grains.
-It is the third most important pulse worldwide, feeding hundreds of millions of people.
+The centres of production are still in Africa, the plant’s ancestral home, with Niger, Nigeria, Burkina Faso, and Tanzania being among the world’s top producers, accounting for 80% of the world’s cowpea crop.[^ref ] It is estimated that it is grown on more than 12 million hectares in many different countries, where it is often intercropped with grains.
+It is the third most important pulse worldwide, feeding hundreds of millions of people.[^ref ]
 <param ve-image
        label="Smallholder farmer drying cowpeas in Ghana"
        description="A farmer in Ghana turns a pile of black-eyed pea pods to dry them"